13 Problems Only Highly Sensitive Introverts Understand

 1. A lack of volume control

-Concerts, movie theaters, or even your neighbor’s late-night music can be loud.
-While no one likes having their ear drums blasted, for highly sensitive people, noise can feel like a full-on assault on their senses.
-The problem is made worse when you have no way to control the volume — and when other people don’t seem bothered by it at all, making you feel like the “difficult” one.
+Concerts, movie theaters, or even your neighbor’s late-night music can be painfully loud.
+While most people don’t enjoy having their eardrums blasted, for highly sensitive people, noise can feel like a full-on assault on the senses.
+It’s even worse when you have no way to control the volume — and when no one else seems bothered by it, making you feel like you’re just being “difficult.”

 2. Little sleep = hell

-Whether it’s making small talk to the point of feeling drained or just having a busy day at work, life can be exhausting for both introverts and highly sensitive people.
-It’s not unusual for them to feel quite tired and mentally fatigued at the end of the day, and they may even need more sleep than others.
-When they don’t get that sleep, they miss their opportunity to rest and reset their senses.
-For the highly sensitive introvert, running on little sleep can feel like the very definition of hell — every little irritation is ratcheted up exponentially.
+Whether it’s making small talk to the point of exhaustion or just getting through a hectic workday, life can be draining for introverts and highly sensitive people alike.
+They often end the day feeling mentally and emotionally wiped out and may need more sleep than most to fully recover.
+When they don’t get that rest, they miss the chance to reset their overstimulated senses.
+For the highly sensitive introvert, running on too little sleep can feel like the very definition of hell because every minor irritation gets amplified tenfold.

 3. Frequent emotional exhaustion

-Is your significant other stressed?
-Suddenly you’re feeling stressed, too.
-Is your best friend or child sad?
-You feel sad, too — even though your day was going fine.
+Is your partner stressed?
+Suddenly, you’re stressed too.
+Is your best friend or child feeling down?
+You start to feel it, even if your day was going just fine.
 Many highly sensitive people absorb the emotions of others.
-Rather than just sensing what someone else is feeling, they actually start feeling it themselves.
-And what’s more emotionally exhausting than carrying the burden of your own feelings, plus those of someone else?
+Instead of simply noticing what someone else is feeling, they actually begin to feel it themselves.
+And what’s more emotionally exhausting than carrying the weight of your own emotions plus someone else’s?

 4. Having a strong, unexplainable reaction to both violence and beauty